markertmer/enigma/README.md

 ####EXAMPLE:
 1. You will see there is a `test_message.txt` in the `file` directory.
 It contains the text:
    ```
     Hello, this is a test!
 Have a super day. end
 ```
 2. Run this command from your terminal:
    ```
    ruby encrypt.rb ./file/test_message.txt ./file/test_encryption.txt
 ```
-3. The `test_encryption.txt` is created in the `file` directory with encrypted text that might look something like this:
+3. The `test_encryption.txt` output is created in the `file` directory with encrypted text that might look something like this:
    ```
+   inmiuu,hqqo xryhyizmpb!fpydkhyiybmnxhajd.hbwj
 ```
 4. A confirmation message prints to the terminal, giving the output filepath, along with the `key` and `date`.
-These two pieces of information will be needed to decrypt the message.
+These two pieces of information will be needed to decrypt the message later.
    ```
+   Created ./file/test_encryption.txt with the key 32547 and date 170122
 ```

 ###Decrypting Messages